SidneyHollingsworth/Election-Analysis/README.md

 ![Distribution of Votes by Candidate](https://github.com/SidneyHollingsworth/Election-Analysis/blob/15f0012a44986871d970cceb55bfabb6d706a115/Resources/Graph_Vote_Distribution_by_Candidate.png)

 ## Election-Audit Summary
-[In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.]
+Might it be of interest to the Colorado Elections Commission, the `PyPoll_Challenge.py` Python script can be edited slightly and re-used for any election.

 Ways this script can be modified for future use:
 1. X
 2. Y